You can now take a 5G-powered virtual tour of The Met - KESQ

 The tour begins in The Great Hall, the entrance to The Met.
 Users can then navigate through various galleries.
 Moving the phone around allows viewers to see 3D renderings of pieces of art on each wall.
 By clicking to enter a new room, the platform plays sounds of footsteps walking through a hushed museum.
 Some works of art, ranging from the ancient Egyptian Temple of Dendur to paintings by Cézanne and van Gogh, can be clicked on to zoom in and learn more.

-Users whose phones work on Verizon’s super-fast “wideband” 5G have access to a special feature: unlocking certain pieces of art to “borrow” and display in their home using AR, making it look as if the artwork is hanging on the user’s wall when viewed through the phone’s camera lens.
+Users can unlock pieces of art to “borrow” and display in their home using AR, making it look as if the artwork is hanging on the user’s wall when viewed through the phone’s camera lens.
+And people whose phones work on Verizon’s super-fast “wideband” 5G can access a special feature: for four pieces, the artwork will “come to life” while being projected in their home with AR — for example, figures shown in a boat appear to actually be rowing.

 This type of AR rendering is “something that’s just not possible without 5G,” Vestberg said.
 Verizon’s wideband 5G service is available in just over 60 cities and most wireless consumers (from all carriers) have yet to upgrade to devices that work on the new network.

-Note: Correction: A previous version of this story incorrectly explained the AR feature of The Met Unframed that allows users to virtually “display” art in their homes.